The Road to Next — your interactive course for Next.js with React

 ssh-add --apple-use-keychain ~/.ssh/github

-Add the public key to your GitHub settings via the website or via the GitHub CLI (via brew install gh):
+Add the public key to your GitHub settings via the website or via the GitHub CLI (already installed via Homebrew above as gh):

-# copy public key and add it to https://github.com/
+copy public key and paste it into https://github.com/settings/keys

 # or use GitHub's CLI